EvertonSA/gke-bootstrapper/README.md

 ---

-From developer to operations in big companies, there is always a need to have a consistent development envirolment.
+From developer to operations in big companies, there is always a need to have a consistent development environment.
 This development needs to be cheap and also fast enough to go along with the desire to innovate and take your IT challanges even further.
-This repo is intended to bootstrap a GKE cluster on GCP free tier accont but not limited to development envirolments.
-Due to HA capabilities plus autoscaller, it is duable to bring this stack to production envirolments on GCP.
+This repo is intended to bootstrap a GKE cluster on GCP free tier accont but not limited to development environments.
+Due to HA capabilities plus autoscaller, it is duable to bring this stack to production environments on GCP.

 ---
 ## Overwall architechture